 Field-hunting tip

-Look in alkaline igneous rocks, nepheline syenite pegmatites country — that is the host setting where innelite typically forms.
+Look in alkaline igneous rocks, nepheline syenite pegmatites country, the host setting where innelite typically forms.
 If you start seeing aegirine, nepheline, eudialyte in float, you are in the right ground.
 Field specimens usually show a tabular crystals, platy, lamellar aggregates habit, so train your eye for that shape before scanning the outcrop.